kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 .. index::
 	pair: categorical factor; experiments

 All experiments must have at least one factor that is changed.
-We distinguish between two types of factors: continuous factors and *categorical factors*
+We distinguish between two types of factors: *numeric factors* and *categorical factors*.

-Continuous factors are quantified numerically, such as giving 15 mL of water or 30 mL of water to the plant each day.
+Numeric factors are quantified by measuring, such as giving 15 mL of water or 30 mL of water to the plant each day.
+An important point about numerical variables is that there is some order to them.
+15 mL of water is less than 30 mL or water.
+Another name for this type of factor is a quantitative factor.

 Categorical factors take on a limited number of values.
 For example, soil type A or soil type B could be used to grow the plants.
+Categorical variables have no implicit ordering.
+You could have switched the names of soil A and soil B around.
+Categorical variables and qualitative variables can be used as synonyms.

 If you were working in the area of marketing, you might try three different colours of background in your advertising poster.
-Those colours are categorical variables in the context of the experiment.
+Those 3 colours are categorical variables in the context of the experiment.

-Most experiments will have both continuous and categorical factors.
+Most experiments will have both numeric and categorical factors.

 .. index::
 	pair: run; experiments